UBC-DSCI/introduction-to-datascience-python/source/classification2.md

 3. Create a `Pipeline` that specifies the preprocessing steps and the classifier.
 4. Use the `GridSearchCV` function (or `RandomizedSearchCV`) to estimate the classifier accuracy for a range of $K$ values.
 Pass the parameter grid and the pipeline defined in step 2 and step 3 as the `param_grid` argument and the `estimator` argument, respectively.
 5. Call `fit` on the `GridSearchCV` instance created in step 4, passing the training data.
-6. Pick a value of $K$ that yields a high accuracy estimate that doesn't change much if you change $K$ to a nearby value.
+6. Pick a value of $K$ that yields a high cross-validation accuracy estimate that doesn't change much if you change $K$ to a nearby value.
 7. Make a new model specification for the best parameter value (i.e., $K$), and retrain the classifier by calling the `fit` method.
 8. Evaluate the estimated accuracy of the classifier on the test set using the `score` method.